-SAFE SAFE PASSAGE OF VEHICLES (i.e. large vehicles, mobile plant etc.) The following safety arrangements and features are in place when large vehicles or mobile plant such as scissor lifts and forklifts are required to move around the worksite: NO. HAZARD MANAGEMENT DETAILS 1.0 Vehicles are not allowed to move around the site during the following time periods of peak pedestrian traffic (i.e. insert time periods): 2.0 Prior to entering the site, drivers of the large vehicle must report to: 3.0 Drivers must arrange for a member of staff to act as a "spotter" to supervise vehicle movements whilst on site.
+SAFE PASSAGE OF VEHICLES (i.e. large vehicles, mobile plant etc.) The fo ollowing safety arrangements and features are in place when larg prklifts are required to move around the worksite: e vehicles or mobile plant such as scissor lifts NO. HAZARD MANAGEMENT DETAILS 1.0 Vehicles are not allowed to move around the site during the following time periods of peak pedestrian traffic (i.e. insert time periods): 2.0 Prior to entering the site, drivers of the large vehicle must report to: 3.0 Drivers must arrange for a member of staff to act as a "spotter" to supervise vehicle movements whilst on site.
 Name of spotter: 4.0 Mobile plant (i.e. forklifts/telehandlers) are only to be used in in the following areas (as clearly designated on the site map): 5.0 Worksite speed limits are set at (10 km/hr.) with clearly displayed signage located at (i.e. insert number and location of signs): 6.0 Other considerations: Are roadways of enough width to allow for cars going in both directions to pass each other safely?
 7.0 Above ground services impacting on vehicle/plant traffic